Finite Presentability of Brin-Higman-Thompson Monoids via Free J\'onsson-Tarski Algebras: Free objects in the multidimensional J o nsson-Tarski varieties

+These elements of the algebra from \cref{example_source} have the required property, as both the number $l$ and each of the components of $\alpha$ are recoverable from the set $S_l \alpha$. \end{proof}

-With the preceding definition and lemma, we now have a (non-unique) form by which we can represent elements of \(\mb{F}_{n,k,r}\), with `all the lambdas at the end' (note that the lambdas aren't actually at the end of the string, but that they are applied last in the path from generators to represented element).
+With the preceding proposition, we now have a (non-unique) form by which we can represent elements of $\mathbb{F}_{n,k,r}$, with `all the lambdas at the end'.
+Note that the lambdas aren't actually at the end of the string representation, but they are applied last (for example, the format $((\mathbf{0},\mathbf{1})\lambda,(\mathbf{2})\alpha)\lambda$ is allowed).